CiviCooP/org.ilga.memberlist/README.md

 - publication: Does the member allow to publish its name on the website.
 - organization_name: Name of the organization of anonymous if publication is not allowed.
 - country: Name for the country of the primary address of the organization.
+- iso_code: Standard Iso code of the country (2 characters capitals)
 - region: World region where the country is part of.
+- member_type: Associate member for associates, Full member for other meberships.

 The results are sorted on